adamfeuer/ADS129x-tools/README.md

 * VERSION - reports the driver version
 * LEDON - turns on the Arduino Due onboard LED.
 * LEDOFF - turns off the Arduino Due onboard LED.
+* BOARDLEDON - turns on the HackEEG Shield LED.
+(HackEEG shield only)
+* BOARDLEDOFF - turns off the HackEEG Shield LED.
+(HackEEG shield only)
 * BASE64 - RDATA/RDATAC commands will encode data in base64.
 * HEX - RDATA/RDATAC commands will encode data in hex.
 * HELP - prints a list of available commands.